Founder and Executive Directorbob.robinson*re-integrate.org

 I’ve had the pleasure of seeing my ideas published in the feature article, “Who Am I?: Rooting Your Identity in the Image of God”, the cover story for Comment Magazine’s third annual “Making the Most of College” issue.

 Cardus developed a compendium publication, The Cardus Worldview CoursePack, where this article was included with others from well-known authors like Michael Goheen, Gabe Lyons, Steven Garber, Richard Mouw, Calvin Seerveld, and David Naugle.

 My thoughts were included in the book A New Kind Of Conversation edited by Myron Bradley Penner and Hunter Barnes.
 Scot McKnight had me contribute help on two of his books (Embracing Grace: A Gospel for All of Us and A Community Called Atonement).

 MY FAMILY and INTERESTS

-Among my interests include sports, music (especially “Prog Rock”), mountain climbing and hiking with my wife, reading (see what I’m currently reading at Good Reads), writing, graphic art, creating and designing web pages (I designed this website and a few others), playing with my kids, and talking with people over a good cup of espresso.
+Among my interests include sports, music, mountain climbing and hiking with my wife, reading (see what I’m currently reading at Good Reads), writing, graphic art, creating and designing web pages (I designed this website and a few others), hanging out with my kids, and talking with people over a good cup of espresso.